andrebergvind/Cyclistic-bike-share-analysis/README.md

 3. **Casual riders are strongly connected to recreational and tourist-heavy areas**

-Station usage patterns revealed that casual riders are more commonly associated with parks, waterfronts, and tourist-heavy locations, unlike annual members who primarily travel between business and transportation-centered areas.
+Station usage patterns reveal that casual riders more frequently start their trips downtown, near parks, waterfronts, and tourist-heavy locations.
+Annual members on the other hand, primarily initiate their trips in the centre in and around business-heavy areas.

 ## ✅ Recommendations

 1. **Promote the long-term value of annual memberships during peak casual rider seasons**

-Launch targeted March to September, and weekend campaigns, the periods casual riders showcase highest increase in in use of the service.
+Launch targeted March to August and weekend campaigns, the periods casual riders showcase highest increase in use of the service.
-Emphasize how frequent casual riders could reduce overall ride costs and gain additional benefits by switching to annual memberships.
-For example how a one tim payment provides accessibility to bikes without having to worry about unlocking fees.
+Emphasise how frequent casual riders could reduce overall ride costs and gain additional benefits by switching to annual memberships.
+For example how a one time payment provides accessibility to bikes without having to worry about unlocking fees and prolonged trip durations.

+2. **Target casual riders directly at high-traffic recreational stations**

+In order to most effectively reach the targeted segment, location-based marketing initiatives could serve beneficial.
+A focus should therefore be put on marketing the service in and around parks, waterfronts, and tourist hotspots, where casual riders most commonly initiate their rides.
+The primary benefit of this approach is that targeting customers in close proximity to when they begin their trips ensures the service remains top of mind.

+Potential marketing initiatives include placing digital billboards and posters at key stations, forming promotional partnerships with cafes and restaurants downtown, and utilising geo-fenced mobile app notifications that are triggered when entering the app.

-2. **Offer limited-time incentives encouraging casual riders to transition into annual members**
+3. **Offer limited-time incentives encouraging casual riders to transition into annual members**

 Provide incentives such as discounted first-year memberships and free trial periods for casual riders with high ride frequency or long-duration trips to lower the barrier toward membership conversion.
 The casual riders may need more incentives than just overall lower costs.
-By providing a trial or a discount, particularly during peaking period, they might be more susceptible and therefore commit.
+By providing a trial or a discount, particularly during peaking period, non-members might be more susceptible and thereby commit to the service.

-3. **Target casual riders directly at high-traffic recreational stations**

-In order to most effectively reach the targeted segment, we should implement location-based marketing at parks, waterfronts, and tourist-heavy stations.
-These are areas most commonly recorded for ride initiation, and may serve as the most efficient way to reach our target audience.
-Digital billboards and geo-fenced mobile app notifications could serve as efficient means to reach the targets.
-By leveraging the app, every time they open it to connect, a pop up could appear with an offer they can't refuse.

  ---